jcquery/paddles/README.md

 -  PostgreSQL
 - Postmark API

 The front-end used the Materialize framework with some extra lifting done with jQuery.
 The server uses ExpressJS, which talks to the PostgreSQL database with Knex.js.
-The Postmark API provides a supporting role and sends confirmation emails when needed.
+The Postmark API has a supporting role and sends confirmation emails when needed.

 To see an example league, use this login:
 Email: stanley@paddles.net